 Delegate seating around tables has become the Conference standard.
 This innovation from AC2012 frequently offered delegates the opportunity to participate in Table Talk discussions concerning business and personal matters.

-- Vision of Ecumenism for the 21st Century (interim report was received)
+- UB 1 Vision of Ecumenism for the 21st Century (interim report was received)

-- Vitality and Viability of the denomination (interim report was received)
+- UB 3 Vitality and Viability of the denomination (interim report was received)

-- Same Sex Weddings by a motion from the floor was referred to the Leadership Team of the Church of the Brethren, and to also be in consultation with the Council of District Executives.
+- NB 1 Same Sex Weddings from the West Marva District petitioned Annual Conference to consider: “How shall districts respond when credentialed ministers and/or congregations conduct or participate in Same Sex Weddings.”
+By a motion from the floor was referred to the Leadership Team of the Church of the Brethren, and to also be in consultation with the Council of District Executives.
 The Leadership Team is composed of the Annual Conference officers: Moderator, Moderator-elect, the Conference Secretary, and the General Secretary of the Church of the Brethren.
-Before the delegates could address the Standing Committee recommendation of this query, they first needed to satisfy the decision of AC2011 stipulating that human sexuality matters should be discussed outside the query process, and this would have required a two-thirds majority to overturn the former decision.
+Before the delegates could address the Standing Committee recommendation of this query, they first needed to satisfy the decision of AC2011 stipulating that human sexuality matters should be discussed outside of the query process, and this would have required a two-thirds majority to overturn the former decision.
 Following hours of discussion and numerous speeches emanating from long lines before microphones, the vote failed to reach a two-thirds majority which immediately places the original query to the delegates as a new item of business.
 An amendment to remove selected wording ( The districts shall respond with discipline, not with allowances based on personal conscience. ) from the query also failed.
 Near the end of the business session a motion to return the query was left hanging until the next day, at which time the sponsor retracted his own motion in order to defer to another motion that would refer the query to the Leadership Team.
 A simple majority vote succeeded and the Leadership Team was asked, to bring clarity and guidance concerning the authority of Annual Conference and districts regarding the accountability of ministers, congregations, and districts, bringing recommendations to the 2017 Annual Conference.

 The query from West Marva District questioned